The Ultimate China Cabinet Makeover (2023 DIY Tutorial & Video)

 That’s what the Christian life is.
 It is a process of transformation that can only be done by His Hands.
-We all have areas where we need work – whether it is anxiety, overeating, insecurity, or pride.
-The world never gives our brokenness a second look.
+We all have areas where we need work.

 However, God wants to renovate our hearts and minds by taking our brokenness and turning it into something beautiful.